velk20/RentalCar_ReactJS/README.md

 <br/><br/>

 ## 📝 Project Overview
--	**RentalCarReactJS** is a ready to use application for rent and manage cars and users, which is easy to use and has a simple user-friendly interface.
+-	**RentalCarReactJS** is a ready-to-use application for renting and managing cars and users, which is easy to use and has a simple user-friendly interface.
 The backend is developed with JSON-server, and the frontend is built with ReactJs and Bootstrap.
--	The application requires a simple registration process.
+-	The application can be used as a guest user but can only view the available cars on the site.
+To rent a vehicle users need a registration.
--	Users can rent cars, cancel their requests, also edit their accounts.
+-	Registered users can rent cars, cancel requests for renting, and edit their accounts.
--	Only the administrator can delete, add or edit cars and users, to accept or deny rent requests.
+-	Only the administrator can delete, add, or edit cars and users, to accept or deny rent requests.
--	Also admins can add other accounts and make them administrators
+-	Also admins can add other accounts and make them administrators.
--	Admins can configur order details like: "On Delivery", "Cancled" ...
+-	Admins can configure order details like: "On Delivery", "Canceled", "In progress" and "Finished".
 <br/><br/>

 ## Getting Started <a name = "getting_started"></a>